 Malaysia Airlines’ A380 fleet is history

-As reported by Executive Traveller, Malaysia Airlines’ CEO has confirmed that the airline plans to retire its Airbus A380 fleet:
+In May 2021, Malaysia Airlines’ CEO confirmed that the airline plans to retire its Airbus A380 fleet:

 We are cognizant of the challenges to sell this aeroplane, but we are still looking at ways and means to dispose of our 380 fleet.
 At the moment, the management is convinced that the 380 doesn’t fit the future plan.